KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250928231949.png](journal/Pasted%20image%2020250928231949.png)

-I'm going to switch to the MCP1700 LDO, which is smaller, but does handle less current (250ma), so if you plan on drawing more current, you might want to use a different LDO.
-So just replace the NCP1700 with the **MCP1700x-330xxTT**:
+I'm going to switch to the MCP1700 LDO, which is smaller, but does handle less current (250ma), so if you plan on drawing more current, you might want to just keep the current LDO.
+So just replace the NCP1700 with the **MCP1700x-330xxTT**, which is the 3.3V MCP1700:

 ![Pasted image 20250929111310.png](journal/Pasted%20image%2020250929111310.png)

-And then, we're going to change the flash memory to what the Pi Pico uses and has a slightly smaller package, which is the **W25Q16JVZPIQ TR** and uses the **Package_SON:Winbond_USON-8-1EP_3x2mm_P0.5mm_EP0.2x1.6mm** footprint, which isn't the exact footprint, but should work fine:
+And then, we're going to change the flash memory to what the Pi Pico uses and has a slightly smaller package, which is the **W25Q16JVZPIQ TR** and uses the **Package_SON:Winbond_USON-8-1EP_3x2mm_P0.5mm_EP0.2x1.6mm** footprint, so switch the footprint to that new one!

 ![Pasted image 20250929112550.png](journal/Pasted%20image%2020250929112550.png)